lifemikey/objectstorage-swift/interacting-in-portal.md

 ## Deleting an Object in a Cluster

 Similar to containers, users can also delete an object at any time.
-Like containers, folders must be completely empty prior to deletion.
+Like containers, folders must be completely empty before the deletion.
 No restrictions are set for files.

 1. Access the **{{site.data.keyword.objectstorageshort}}** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Scroll over the **Container Name**.